ten-protocol/go-ten/README.md

 - [go](https://go.dev) (version > 1.8)
 - [docker](https://docs.docker.com/get-docker/) (recommend latest version)

-Docker is used to create and run a local Obscuro enclave service running in SGX.
+Docker is used to create and run a local Obscuro enclave running in SGX.
 Certain tests require the image to be built and available at test run time.
 Building the image is described in [dockerfiles](dockerfiles) using the below run in the root of the project;

 ```
   docker build -t obscuro_enclave -f dockerfiles/enclave.Dockerfile .